 Admissions at the British School of Bucharest

-This policy reflects the school's Vision and Mission Statement as an educational foundation when recruiting international and local students to the school.
+This policy reflects the school's vision and mission statement as an educational foundation when recruiting international and local students to the school.

-- To be enrolled in Year 1 in September, children must be five years old by 31st August of the academic year of entry.
+Year 1 and above: To be enrolled in Year 1 in September, children must be five years old by 31st August of the year of entry.
 We seek to follow this rule as appropriate for our other Year Groups, in most instances, though we also consider the year group that would have been completed in a previous school.